 Solving the problem of end-of-life waste streams can take many forms.
-Today it’s relatively easy to source packing materials made of post-consumer recycled paper, which, according the Institute of Scrap Recycling Industries, uses up to 68 percent less energy than virgin wood pulp to process into a new paper product.
-Many organizations are looking into making plastic packaging reusable and reducing the use of virgin plastic in their packaging in favor of recycled (and recyclable) plastic content.
-Ongoing research into bioplastics, plastics created from cellulosic biomass such as sugar cane or other nonfood plants that can be fully recycled, is promising.
+Today it’s relatively easy to source packing materials made of post-consumer recycled paper, which, according the Institute of Scrap Recycling Industries, uses up to 68 per cent less energy than virgin wood pulp to process into a new paper product.
+Many organisations are looking into making plastic packaging reusable and reducing the use of virgin plastic in their packaging in favour of recycled (and recyclable) plastic content.
+Ongoing research into bioplastics, plastics created from cellulosic biomass such as sugar cane or other non-food plants that can be fully recycled, is promising.

 Eaton is evaluating our own path in the circular economy: